You don’t have to go through malpractice litigation alone.

 MagMutual (www.MagMutual.com) has created the Doctor2Doctor® Peer Support Program, a first-of-its kind initiative.
 The program pairs physicians facing litigation with colleagues, or Peer Supporters, who have been through a trial to verdict.
 Peer Supporters understand the emotions that can accompany being sued and are paired with physician policyholders for emotional support and empathetic listening.

 Medical Insurance Exchange of California (www.miec.com) has a newsletter on the litigation process.
 Non-members can go to www.miec.com and visit the Publications section under the "Manage Your Risk" tab.
 By scrolling down to "Newsletters - Public Access," one can review several newsletters, including "When trouble comes knockin' ...
 What to do when legal papers arrive."
-The company is affiliated with the Alameda-Contra Costa County Medical Society that has a Stress of Litigation Committee that meets semi-annually and whose members serve as a resource to medical society members and MIEC policy holders.
+The company also has a very useful article in their EXCHANGE magazine entitled "Coping with the Stress of Litigation".
+The company sponsors the Alameda-Contra Costa County Medical Society that has a Stress of Litigation Committee that meets semi-annually and whose members serve as a resource to medical society members and MIEC policy holders.

 Medical Interactive Community (www.medicalinteractive.com) offers a comprehensive online guide for physicians and other healthcare providers preparing for malpractice litigation and deposition at http://www.medicalinteractive.com/cart/mi_litigation_mgmt.php.
 Expertly developed by physicians, nurses, and other providers who have experienced litigation first-hand, this resource features engaging educational videos on stress management as well as online resources to explain what physicians can expect during the litigation process.
 Medical Interactive Community is a subsidiary of LAMMICO, a PIAA medical professional liability insurance company.